 Do Macs get viruses and malware?

-Four types of Apple viruses — and a vulnerability
+4 types of Apple viruses — and a vulnerability

 Apple viruses can range from annoying to outright damaging.
+Our guide on removing viruses and malware from Macs can help you solve the problem.

 1. Adware on Macs